OneMadGypsy/upy-motion/README.md

 <br />

 **.set_clock(`rng:int`)**
 >Sets the clock.
 The default clock is `CLK_PLL_XGYRO`.
+The documents recommend that you use one of the gyro clocks.
 Possible values include the following

  Const            | Value
 ------------------|-------